NetBrainAPI/NetBrain-Data-Retrieve-API-R12.1/Amazon AWS/AWS VPC/AWS Resource Data/aws_vpc_describe_security_groups.md

-The "Describe Security Groups" API offers a detailed information of all security groups within Virtual Private Cloud (VPC).
+The <b>Describe Security Groups</b> API offers a detailed information of all security groups within Virtual Private Cloud (VPC).
 The API response includes inbound and outbound rules of each security group

 This API is integrated into the AWS VPC Router in NetBrain and aligns with the `describe_security_groups` function of the AWS REST API, utilizing the `vpc-id` filter for targeted retrieval of security groups.